ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 For instance, the dedicated {@link features/basic-styles#available-text-styles bold} feature offers a toolbar button used to make the selected text bold.
 Together with the {@link features/autoformat autoformatting feature}, it also allows for applying bold style to content by typing a Markdown shortcode (`**foo**`) in the editor.
 The {@link features/headings headings} feature offers a dropdown from which the user can choose a heading level and ensures that pressing <kbd>Enter</kbd> at the end of a heading creates a new paragraph (and not another heading).

 The General HTML Support does not offer any UI for the enabled features and takes only the basic semantics of a given feature into account.
 If you enable support for `<div>`s via GHS, the user will not be able to create `<div>`s from the editor UI.
 The GHS will know that a `<div>` is a container element, so it can wrap other blocks (like paragraphs) but cannot be used inline (next to e.g. a `<strong>` element).
-It is, in this respect, similar to the content filtering (ACF) feature from CKEditor 4 as it allows creating a set or a list of markup tags that will not be stripped.
+It is, in this respect, similar to the content filtering (ACF) feature from CKEditor 4 as it lets you create a set or a list of markup tags that will not be stripped.

 Therefore, GHS's main use cases would be: